adonisjs/v5-docs/content/guides/http/direct-file-uploads.md

 ## How is it different from AWS direct uploads?
 AWS [allows direct file uploads](https://aws.amazon.com/blogs/compute/uploading-to-amazon-s3-directly-from-a-web-or-mobile-application/) directly from the browser, without even hitting your server.

-AdonisJS direct uploads are an alternative to AWS direct uploads, but both approaches have their own up and downsides, as listed below.
+AdonisJS direct uploads are an alternative to AWS direct uploads, but both approaches have their upsides and downsides, as listed below.

 ### AWS direct uploads